Contact temporal network during motility induced phase separation: Conclusions

 \section{Conclusions}

 In this work, we studied the behavior of Active Brownian Particles (ABPs) by constructing and analyzing complex networks based on particle contacts over finite-time windows.
-We explored how the network structure evolves as the time window increases, both in the single-phase regime (before phase separation) and the Motility-Induced Phase Separation (MIPS) region.
-By tracking key network metrics such as degree distribution, clustering coefficient, and average path length, we uncovered how time-accumulated interactions give rise to qualitatively distinct network topologies in each regime.
-Moreover, complex networks provide a universal language for characterizing interaction structures and allow for cross-comparison between different systems.
-Our analysis found that degree distribution, clustering coefficient, and average path length encode meaningful information about local confinement, correlations, and connectivity among particles.
+We examined how network structure evolves with time window length in both the single-phase regime and the Motility-Induced Phase Separation (MIPS) region.
+Tracking key network metrics—degree distribution, clustering coefficient, and average path length—revealed how time-accumulated interactions generate distinct network topologies in each regime.
+This approach provides a universal framework for characterizing interaction structures and enables direct comparisons across systems.

-In the single-phase region, we combined numerical simulations with phenomenological analysis to explain the emergence of Gaussian degree distributions consistent with random contact networks.
-By computing the mean free path, we derived an expression for the critical packing fraction from dilute (single-phase) to the dense regime.
-One of the main advantages of a network-based framework for studying phase transitions is that in the single-phase (gas-like) regime, the network structure collapses onto a universal form for the maximum value of $P(k)$, largely independent of the Péclet number and packing fraction.
-This regime is characterized by Gaussian degree distributions, low clustering coefficient $C$, and small average path length $l_G$, consistent with random interactions.
+In the single-phase region, Gaussian degree distributions emerge, consistent with random contact networks.
+By combining simulations with phenomenological analysis, we uncovered a robust scaling law: the mean degree is proportional to the variance, $\mu \propto \sigma_{\mathrm{st}}^2$, with both quantities increasing proportionally with time window $W$ and Péclet number $\mathrm{Pe}$.
+This scaling explains the universal collapse of the maximum value of $P(k)$, independent of $\mathrm{Pe}$.
+The single-phase regime is further characterized by low clustering coefficients and small average path lengths, reflecting random, short-lived contacts.

-The contact networks exhibited broader degree distributions and higher clustering in the MIPS regime, where ABP spontaneously separated into dense and dilute regions because of persistent motion and excluded volume interactions.
-We constructed the complex networks separately for the dilute (fluid-like) and dense (hexagonal) phases to gain deeper insight.
-Although the dilute phase is often treated as a gas in the literature, our analysis revealed key differences from the single-phase gas, which is evident from its complex network structure.
-Specifically, the degree distribution in the dilute phase remains unchanged, mainly with an increasing time window, with pairwise encounters being more probable than interactions involving more than ten particles.
-Notably, we observed a plateau in the degree distribution for $k\sim 10-100$, corresponding to particles that travel along the contact wall bordering the dense phase.

-In the dense phase, the network structure in short time windows is dominated by local hexagonal configurations, where about $k\sim 6$ neighbors typically cage particles.
-However, as the time window increases, the degree distribution broadens, reflecting the growing probability of large-scale collective rearrangements.
-These include dislocations, bubbles, and dynamic reconfigurations that resemble an active solid~\cite{digregorio2018full,goswami2025yielding}, with particles showing connections up to $k\approx 100$.